-The white pulp is the lymphatic tissue of the spleen.
+The white pulp is the lymphatic tissue of the spleen, it mounts immune response to blood-borne antigens and infections.
 After maturation in the primary lymphatic organs, lymphocytes migrate into the spleen (as a secondary lymphoid organ), where they lie dormant until activation.
 After differentiation to effector cells, activated B and T lymphocytes reenter the bloodstream via the red pulp to mount an immune response in inflamed tissue.

 - Macrophages and other APCs in the PALS and marginal zone trap the antigen from circulation and present it to the lymphocytes of the spleen.

-- B cells in follicles differentiate into plasma cells → production of antibodies (e.g., IgM) and memory cells
+- B cells in follicles differentiate into plasma cells, which produce antibodies (e.g., IgM) and form memory cells

 - Organ of mesodermal origin